Elena Tarasova (piano)

 «It is worthy to mention the high culture of touch of 34-year-old pianist who superbly manages to make the instrument sound according to the composer’s plan.
 She immerses the listener in a warm and deep sound of Tchaikovsky’s “Reverie du soir”, while Rachmaninov’s selected preludes sometimes have a rather powerful touch which constantly heighten the interest in the pianist’s playing.
 She is easily imbued of a variety of musical ideas […] The pianist always correctly selects agogics, and with the help of phrasing she manages to reveal the images that lurk in the music.
 A magnificent recording of a well-arranged program of a musician, the world should hear more about».

-She has recorded several disks with compositions of J.S.
-Bach, F. Liszt, C. Debussy, C. Saint-Saëns, P. Tchaikovsky, S. Rachmaninov, M. Ravel, S. Prokofiev, I. Stravinsky, J. Françaix.
+She has recorded several CD with compositions of F. Couperin, J.S.
+Bach, F. Liszt, C. Debussy, C. Saint-Saëns, P. Tchaikovsky, S. Rachmaninov, A. Scriabin, M. Ravel, S. Prokofiev, I. Stravinsky, J. Françaix.

 Elena is known for her collaboration with orchestras, chamber music groups and artists, such as Rusquartet, Symphonic orchestra of Moscow Conservatory, Vyatcheslav Valeev, Tatarstan National Symphony Orchestra, Gaik Kazazyan, Roberto Forés Veses, Asya Sorshneva, Leonard Schreiber, Pavel Baransky, Kirill Rodin, Enkhe, Sergey Poltavsky, Andrey Yaroshinsky, Alexey Kurbatov, Elena Korzhenevich, Sergey Suvorov, Ilya Gaisin, Sergey Ferulyov, Rashit Nigamatullin, Mikhail Mosenkov, Dmitry Vasiliev, Sergey Eletsky, Vitaly Vatulya, Evgeniya Chepikova, Anton Pavlovsky, Oleg Bugaev, Alexey Kornil’ev, Mikhail Shevnin, Mikhail Turpanov, Victor Khotulev, and many others.